zaidoon1/shopping-cart/README.md

 # shopping-cart
-A simple shopping cart created using Ruby on Rails for Shopify's developer challenge.
+A simple shopping cart created using Ruby on Rails.

 # Summer 2019 Developer Intern Challenge